-- Close the oil drain plugs (ODP). - Switch on the vacuum pump for a few seconds. - Make sure that the vacuum pump is switched off and cannot accidentally be switched on again. - Remove the oil drain plugs again and drain any remaining oil. - Check that no metal swarf sticks to the magnet of the drain plug, clean if necessary. - Make sure that the seals of the magnetic plug is undamaged and correctly positioned, replace if necessary. - Refit the oil drain plugs and tighten up.

-• Dispose of the used oil in compliance with applicable regulations.
+- Close the oil drain plugs (ODP). - Switch on the vacuum pump for a few seconds. - Make sure that the vacuum pump is switched off and cannot accidentally be switched on again. - Remove the oil drain plugs again and drain any remaining oil. - Check that no metal swarf sticks to the magnet of the drain plug, clean if necessary. - Refit the oil drain plugs and tighten up. - Dispose of the used oil in compliance with applicable regulations.